Peach Tree Commercial Capital, LLC logo

 • Specializes in non-traditional lending that alternatives to big bank denials (fix-and-flip, hard money, DSCR loans)

-• Dedicated loan specialist model assigning individual specialists to guide clients through process
+• Dedicated loan staff context model assigning individual staff context to guide clients through process

 • Leadership actively involved in community boards and chamber of commerce organizations